 I sent off a letter to my Senators and Congressman this morning regarding HR 1147/S 592 AKA Local Community Radio Act.
-Basically I am against this.
+Basically, I am against this.
 Not that I don’t appreciate what it is trying to accomplish.
 I believe the technical degradation of the FM band is a higher concern.
-After all, if we turn the FM band into what the AM band has become, nobody will listen to radio.
+After all, if we turn the FM band into what the AM band has become, nobody will listen to the radio.

 Radio is too important to ruin.
 Here is what I wrote:

 I strongly urge you NOT to support the bipartisan Local Community Radio Act (HR 1147/ S. 592) sponsored by Reps.
 Mike Doyle and Lee Terry and Sens.
 Maria Cantwell and John McCain.

 In spite of what many have said, Low Power FM (LPFM) contributes to the technical degradation of the FM service.
 By adding more and more signals covering every possible spot in the FM spectrum, the noise floor is raised causing many FM receivers to “picket fence” which is annoying to most listeners.